Skip site navigation (1)Skip section navigation (2)

 message.

-If you specify a pattern (a case-insensitive regular expression) as the
+If you specify a regular express pattern as the second argument, all

 Without any options, mu extract simply outputs the list of leaf MIME-